adrianperezkeilty/A-hashing-algorithm-in-the-symmetric-group/README.md

   Parameters:
   m -> String to hash
   s -> Block size (128,256,512,1024...)
   t -> Factorial for embedding in the symmetric group.
-If s=128, then t>34
+If s=128, then t>34.
-  p -> Prime between s and t!
+  p -> Prime between s and t!.

   Execution:
   \>>> import hash_sn